Async-First Remote Engineering Teams: Adapting XP Practices for Modern Distributed Work

 Async Coordination Benefit: Each micro-commit creates a safe integration point.
 When Developer B starts work 8 hours after Developer A, they can pull the latest micro-commits and understand the complete work progression-rather than encountering a single massive commit with mixed changes.

-Memory Coordination: Store work context in memory namespaces (hugo/css/consolidation/[timestamp]) that persist across timezone boundaries.
+Memory Coordination: Store work context in shared notes channels (hugo/css/consolidation/[timestamp]) that persist across timezone boundaries.
 Developer in timezone 1 stores CSS consolidation strategy.
 Developer in timezone 2 reads strategy from memory, continues pattern application without synchronous handoff.

 Sustainable Pace → 7-Day Sprint Rhythm #